DeveloperNomis/Medical_Imaging/README.md

 PY
 ```

-4. Now we prepared the environment for the model and can pull the model pixtral-12b from huggingface
+4. Now we prepared the environment for the model and can pull the model pixtral-12b from huggingface.
-   - huggingface-cli login --> You need to create an access token on Hugging Face and type in this token as a login to clone the model on the bw uni cluster.
+   - `huggingface-cli login` --> You need to create an **access token with Read scope** on Hugging Face and type in this token as a login to clone the model on the bw uni cluster.
-   - To create an access token you go to your profile on hugging face --> Access tokens --> Create new token --> Go to the tab Read --> Type in a meaningful token name --> Create Token
+   - To create an access token you go to your profile on Hugging Face --> Access tokens --> Create new token --> select **Read** as scope --> Type in a meaningful token name --> Create Token
 5. Load the pixtral model on the bw uni cluster with the following code:
 ```python
    python - <<'PY'